Loading...

 Our school-parent compact establishes the shared responsibility for student success between the school, families, and students.
 Families and teachers work together to develop the compact.

-• During fall Academic Parent Teacher Teams (APTT), in our main office, and posted on our website (www.spps.org/fourseasons)
+• Copies of the compact are available: At Fall Conferences, in our main office, and posted on our website (www.spps.org/fourseasons

-• As part of our May Coffee with the Principal and Celebrate Four Seasons A+ events.
+• The compact will be updated: Every spring as part of our May Coffee with the Principal and Celebrate Four Seasons A+ events.
+We will also gather information to inform the Compact revision through the ongoing Question of the Month.

 There are many opportunities for families to build connections to the school and to each other.